Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

-Hardware accelerators feature multi-banked scratchpad memories or buffers (SRAMs), which are shared among PEs \cite{chen2016eyeriss, zhang2016cambricon, kim2017zena}.
-Scratchpad can be either unified (i.e., contains data of multiple tensors) \cite{yang2018dnn} or divided into separate buffers to store various tensors \cite{zhang2019compact, kim2017zena}.
-For data management, accelerators typically employ on-chip memories with size varying from several tens of KBs \cite{zhou2018cambricon, lu2017flexflow, kwon2018maeri} (e.g., 192 KB in EyerissV2 \cite{chen2019eyeriss}) to a few MBs \cite{chen2014dadiannao, jouppi2017datacenter}.
-Effective data management is required to highly reuse the data from the scratchpads/buffers for reducing costly accesses to lower-level memory and to hide the memory access latency behind computations on PEs.
-This section discusses how sparsity and reduced dimensions of tensors lower the data reuse.
-Sparsity lowers the reuse because many activations and weights are zero and not processed for updating output activations.
-But, these compressed tensors help achieve better speedups and the energy-efficiency due to opportunity of fitting more tensor blocks (e.g., tensors of the entire layer) on-chip and significantly reduced latency of accessing the compact tensor blocks.
-Additionally, sparsity can make bank management of the memory challenging due to unstructured accesses, e.g., for arbitrating output activations.
-This section also discusses the opportunity for reusing intermediate output tensors via fused-layer executions and how sparsity affects it.
+Accelerators contain \emph{multi-banked} scratchpads, which are usually shared among PEs.
+Either a scratchpad is \emph{unified} \cite{yang2018dnn}, or separate buffers store different tensors \cite{zhang2019compact, kim2017zena}.
+Their sizes vary from several tens of KBs \cite{zhou2018cambricon, chen2019eyeriss} to several MBs \cite{albericio2016cnvlutin, jouppi2017datacenter}.
+Effective management of shared and local memory highly reuses data and hides memory access latency behind computations on PEs.
+This section discusses how sparsity and reduced shapes of tensors lower reuse.
+However, compressed tensors help to achieve better speedups and energy efficiency, as more data fits in on-chip memory, reducing off-chip accesses.
+This section also describes how irregular accesses (e.g., arbitrating output activations) make management of the banks challenging.
+Then, it discusses reusing intermediate outputs via fused-layer executions and how sparsity affects it.